FMLA Decisions

 Charles H. Gardner v.
 Valerie Manor (PDF, 448KB)

-Complaintant failed to appear at hearing and Commissioner concluded Complaintant had not met its burden of proving an FMLA violation.
+Complainant failed to appear at hearing and Commissioner concluded Complainant had not met its burden of proving an FMLA violation.

 • March 18, 2004